 Egg whites and yogurt

-Egg whites are great at cleaning and reducing the pores.
+Egg whites are great for cleaning and reducing pores.
 Yogurt also gently exfoliates the skin's top layer and removes impurities.

-Mix one egg white and a tablespoon of yogurt, apply to skin, and leave on for about 15 minutes.
-The mixture tightens the skins and removes excess oils.
+Mix one egg white and a tablespoon of yogurt, apply, and leave on for about 15 minutes.
+The mixture tightens the skin and removes excess oils.
 If your skin feels dry after the mask, add a teaspoon of honey to provide more hydration.

 There are many other possibilities for DIY facial masks with cucumbers, avocado, tomatoes, almonds, bananas, oranges, raspberries, and more.